Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Benchmark results

 \subsection{Benchmark results -- {\normalfont\cyqlone{}} \done}

-We also compare the solver run time per iteration between \cyqpalm{} and HPIPM to gauge the performance of the \cyqlone{} solver, other parallel linear algebra routines, and the parallel line search, independently of the number of operations of the optimization solvers.
-The left graph of \Cref{fig:scaling-abs-time_per_iter-spring-mass-wang-boyd-2008-scaling} shows that \cyqpalm{} is over seven times faster per iteration than HPIPM.
-When factorization updates are disabled (as shown in the right graph of \Cref{fig:scaling-abs-time_per_iter-spring-mass-wang-boyd-2008-scaling}), the performance of \cyqpalm{} reduces by up to 17\%.
-The speedup factors of the solver run time per iteration are reported in \Cref{tab:speedup-time-per-iter-cold} (without warm starting).
+We also compare the solver run time per iteration between \cyqpalm{} and HPIPM to gauge the performance of the \cyqlone{} solver, other parallel linear algebra routines, and the parallel line search, independently of the number of iterations of the optimization solvers.
+The top graph of \Cref{fig:scaling-abs-time_per_iter-spring-mass-wang-boyd-2008-scaling} shows that \cyqpalm{} is over seven times faster per iteration than HPIPM.
+When factorization updates are disabled (as shown in the bottom graph of \Cref{fig:scaling-abs-time_per_iter-spring-mass-wang-boyd-2008-scaling}), performance of \cyqpalm{} reduces by as much as 30\%.
+The speedup factors of the solver run times per iteration are reported in \Cref{tab:speedup-time-per-iter-cold} (no warm starting).

 Finally, we consider the factorization step in isolation: \Cref{fig:trace} shows detailed execution traces for the \cyqlone{} factorization (\Cref{alg:fact-parallel-riccati-cr}), and for the factorized Riccati recursion from \cite[Alg.\,3]{frison_efficient_2013}, implemented using BLASFEO.
 Thanks to the parallelization and vectorization, \cyqlone{} is around 3.5 times faster than BLASFEO for this benchmark.
 Even though the matrices are small, the modified Riccati recursion phase (steps \ref{it:bchol-diag} and \ref{it:solve-subdiag}) and the Schur complement construction (step \ref{it:compute-schur}) achieve close to the system's peak performance because of the batch-wise vectorization (the performance of the first stages to be processed is slightly lower because the necessary data is not yet in the cache).
-The linear algebra operations in the CR phase (step \ref{it:cr-schur}) achieve lower performance because of the cache misses caused by inter-processor communication (which goes through the slower shared L3 cache).
+The linear algebra operations in the CR phase (step \ref{it:cr-schur}) achieve lower performance because of the cache misses caused by inter-processor communication (which goes through the slower shared L3 cache or triggers a direct cache-to-cache transfer through the ring interconnect).